 What is my current credit score, and how will taking out a personal loan affect this?Having a decent credit history is key — before applying for a personal loan, be sure to check your credit.
+If you’re a OneMain customer, you can check your credit score by logging in to your online account.

 Credit scores are determined through a combination of payment history, amounts owed, length of credit history, types of credit used and new credit.
 Essentially, credit scores reward you for good behavior and penalize you for bad behavior.
 With that in mind, paying your bills on time can be one of the best ways to maintain and raise your credit score.
 Conversely, if payments are missed, your credit score could drop.

 Some lenders, like OneMain Financial, will allow you to check to see if you’re prequalified for a loan, which won’t impact your credit score at all.
+If you’d like to learn even more about the importance of credit history and scores, and how to improve yours, take our free Credit Scores & Reports micro-course.
+It’s a great next step in understanding how taking out a personal loan could affect future financial considerations.

 Will I be able to afford the monthly payments?After you’ve gone through your monthly expenses and created a budget, be sure to use a personal loan calculator to get an idea of what you might pay each month and how those payments would fit into your budget.